Creative Industries Strategy Session - image supplied.

 • Warrnambool City Council

-The role of the PCG is to provide advice and recommendations to support the progression of the Strategy and to ensure the strategy reflects the Great South Coast’s needs and priorities, to identify opportunities, facilitate connections and to advocate for the creative industries, including acting as a conduit to State Government.
+The role of the Partnership Circle is to provide advice and recommendations to support the progression of the Strategy and to ensure the strategy reflects the region’s needs and priorities, to identify opportunities, facilitate connections and to advocate for the creative industries, including acting as a conduit to State Government.

 Regional Arts Victoria

-Regular meetings are coordinated by a Regional Manager, who leads the delivery of objectives from the Strategy alongside partnering organisations.
-The work is also supported by the broader team at Regional Arts Victoria, including its CEO and Director, Partnerships and Programming (formerly Director, Strategic Initiatives).
+Regular meetings are coordinated by RAV’s Regional Manager- South West, supported by the broader team at Regional Arts Victoria, including its CEO and Director, Partnerships and Programming (formerly Director, Strategic Initiatives).

 Stacey Barnes, Regional Manager – South West